chaps-io/gush/README.md

 end
 ```

-and then run your workflow with those arguments:
+and then create your workflow with those arguments:

 ```ruby
 PublishBookWorkflow.new("http://ur.com/book.pdf", "978-0470081204")